Netsensia/2048Solver/README.md

 	     5     1000      698       7,742     30,136     2048      17      308
 	--------------------------------------------------------------------------

-I think tweaked this to give each square on the board its own weighting, always favouring squares in columns further to the right, and within each column favouring squares towards the bottom, e.g.:
+I tweaked this to give each square on the board its own weighting, always favouring squares in columns further to the right, and within each column favouring squares towards the bottom, e.g.:

      ----------------------------
     |     1|     5|     9|    13|